Skip Breadcrumb Links

 Depending on what type of application you have, you can check the status of your immigration application online or by telephone.

-Citizenship and Immigration Canada (CIC) offers a few methods to check the status of your application.
+Immigration, Refugees and Citizenship Canada (IRCC) offers a few methods to check the status of your application.

 You can check the status of your application online if you have: